Recently I wrote about the most important skill for Product Managers.

 Without trust, feedback sounds like conflict.
 With trust, it becomes progress.

-In the workplace, these unnoticed behaviours can affect team dynamics.
-If something seems inappropriate, a direct conversation is the best approach.
+If you notice something inappropriate, a direct and genuine conversation is the best approach.

 Asking for help drives progress.